Student Research - SUPER Fellowship

 ELIGIBILITY: Applicants must be Oakland University undergraduate students currently enrolled in a degree program, leading to a Bachelor’s degree.
 The Program is ideal for sophomores or juniors who are contemplating careers in bioscience research or teaching.
 Successful applicants should have at least a 3.0 grade-point average in their sciences courses, and must be planning to enroll in at least 6 credits at Oakland University for the Fall 2016 semester.
 It is expected that the student will work in the lab at least 30 hours per week for 12 weeks.
 Students must fulfill the minimum hours required for program completion between the hours of 8am - 5pm, Monday - Friday, or per the schedule provided by their mentor.

 APPLICATION: Students must submit a completed application form, a one-page resume, a copy of your current transcript, one letter of reference from an academic source, and a one-page, double-spaced essay describing the applicant’s career goals and interest in science.
 Applications with missing information will not be considered.
-Applications and complete program information are available online at: 2016 SUPER Program - Information & Application.
+Applications and complete program information will be available online in January.
 Read the application all the way through for instructions on how to apply.